Spring3/website/src/content/aurelins-website/index.md

   - ./aurelins7.png
 ---

 A website that I designed for my sister, hoping she would use it to showcase her 3d modelling portfolio.
-The aim was to create a really artistic place, rich with animation and UI made with taste, as well as provide an ability to render the models live on the web page.
+The aim was to create a place to showcase it with an ability to render the models live on the web page.

-Frankly, by the time this website was done, my sister gave up making 3d models and never used this website.
-Is there a hidden correlation?
-That I don't know.
-But in order to have some pictures, I had to get the content from open source.

-Good job, sis -\_-"
+Frankly, never used by my sister, hence unfinished.
+The pictures and models displayed on the website are taken from open source.